all

 Imaginary Cloud logo

-In 2020, PyTorch introduced TorchServe, which is a model deployment tool.
-This tool provides the basic set of features, such as metrics, an API endpoint specification, a model archiver tool, and so on.
+In 2020, PyTorch introduced TorchServe, a model deployment tool covering the basics: metrics, an API endpoint specification, a model archiver tool, and so on.

 Debugging